CLI sync for GitLab, GitHub, Codeberg

-This article is about how to sync Gitlab, Github and Codeberg directly from the command line using git pull or push commands.
-Unlike mirror repositories, these repositories will be independent of each other.
-We also don't need different remote names for these repositories.
+This article focuses on syncing GitLab, GitHub, and Codeberg directly from the command line using git pull or push commands.
+Unlike mirrored repositories, these repositories will remain independent of each other, eliminating the need for different remote names.

 ssh-keygen -t rsa -C "some@mail.com" -f ~/.ssh/id_rsa_codeberg